Blair Chiropractic Technique FAQ

-Although Blair upper cervical chiropractic frequently end up seeing patients having rather considerable pain, the evaluation that happens allows the chiropractic doctors to discover and treat the misalignment long before symptoms are present.
-The postural rebalancing produced by the Blair upper cervical chiropractic adjustment allows for the body to get less pressure and so the individual can direct that unused energy to self-healing, and maintenance.
+Although Blair Upper cervical chiropractors frequently see patients with considerable pain, the evaluation that happens allows the chiropractic doctors to discover and treat the misalignment long before symptoms are present.
+The postural rebalancing produced by the Blair Upper Cervical chiropractic adjustment allows for the body to get less pressure and so the individual can direct that unused energy to self-healing, and maintenance.

 Can Children Benefit From Blair Chiropractic Technique?

 Yes, we believe all children should have the benefit of a properly balanced body.

 Children can be corrected using the Blair Chiropractic Technique procedure right from birth.
 Often children don't need the complete Blair Chiropractic Technique evaluation as their many straightforward reflexes which may be assessed, allowing for a modified exam.
 Because of the tendency for a child's misalignment to have been present for a relatively brief time period that the misalignment is typically less complicated.
 Kids also generally respond more quickly to alterations and generally require fewer adjustments to achieve spinal stability.